jycao426/ECG-Data-Noise-Filtering/README.md

 **10 Summary Metrics CSV**

-- Collects HR, RR, and SDNN per file.
+- Collects HR, RR, SDNN, and % removed per file.
 - Saves this data to `ECG_Metrics_Summary.csv` for easy review.
 1. **Plot Correlation Plot for HRV(SDNN) and RR**
     1. Assess the HRV Correlation Plot